An Overdetermined Neumann boundary value problem with a general driving force: Introduction and main result

-When the manifold $\R^N\times \R/2\pi\Z$ is replaced by the Euclidean space $\R^N$, problem \eqref{h-Neu-ove} can be viewed as a nonlinear counterpart of a long standing open conjecture by Schiffer \cite[Problem 80, p.
+When the manifold $\R^N\times \R/2\pi\Z$ is replaced by the Euclidean space $\R^N$, and $g$ is a nonlinearity, problem \eqref{h-Neu-ove} can be viewed as a non-linear counterpart of a long standing open conjecture by Schiffer \cite[Problem 80, p.
 688]{Yau}, which states that balls are the only smooth bounded subdomains $\O \subset \R^N$ such that there exist a constant $\mu >0$ and a solution $u\ne 0$ to the overdetermined Neumann problem

 Schiffer's conjecture finds a strong connection with the so called \emph{Pompeiu problem} \cite{L.BrownSchreiberTaylor, Berenstein, Williams, Zalcman}.
 A bounded domain $\Omega \subset \R^{N}$ is said to have the \emph{Pompeiu property} if $f \equiv 0$ is the only continuous function on $\R^{N}$ for which